"It is finished!"

 "They're enchanted devices that uses magic from ley-lines to power wards," Kaede mustered a simple reply.

-"That would be correct," Pascal nevertheless gave her a passing grade.
+"Correct," Pascal nevertheless gave her a passing grade.
 "Remember that natural mana, not processed ether, flow through the spiritual ley-lines that stretch across the land.
 Without a soul to refine it, mana lack the malleability of ether that would allow them to simply be injected into a supernatural spell effect."

 In other words, Kaede summarized, you can't pour crude oil from a derrick straight into the engine and expect it to run...